 We motivate our design decisions in the Methods section, linking back to the predictions and overarching goals described in the introduction (following advice from R1 & R3).

-We introduce the idealized listener and learner models in the Methods section, so that they are common ground before we discuss the results (following R)
+We introduce the idealized listener and learner models in the Methods section, so that they are common ground before we discuss the results (following R3)

 We renamed the exposure conditions (following R2’s advice) and clarified in more places that exposure was manipulated between participants (addressing R3’s questions).